List of UK top-ten singles in 2021: Chart debuts

 Jesy Nelson earned her first UK top ten debut in October 2021 with "Boyz".
 This also became her first top 10 since her departure from UK girl band Little Mix in December 2020.
+Willow Smith of The Anxiety had previously reached the top 10 as a solo artist in 2010 with "Whip My Hair".

 Best-selling singles

 Ed Sheeran had the best-selling single of the year with "Bad Habits".
 The song spent 22 weeks in the top 10 (including eleven weeks at number-one), sold over 1,700,000 copies and was certified 2× platinum by the BPI.
 "Good 4 U" by Olivia Rodrigo came in second place, while Olivia Rodrigo's "Drivers License", "Save Your Tears" by The Weeknd and "Montero (Call Me By Your Name)" by Lil Nas X made up the top five.
 Songs by Dua Lipa, The Kid Laroi and Justin Bieber, Glass Animals, The Weeknd ("Blinding Lights") and Russ Millions and Tion Wayne were also in the top ten best-selling singles of the year.